 year, Ryan took sabbatical leave to work on his novel while living abroad in Iceland,

 Russia, Turkey, and other countries.
-His current project is a multimedia narrative
+His multimedia narrative installation, “Relics

 KARL SHERLOCK carries an M.A. degree in Creative Writing from Univ. of Wisconsin, Milwaukee, and an M.F.A. in Writing from University of California, Irvine.
 A Fulbright alumnus and a recipient of an Academy of American Poets Prize, he obtained his M.A. degree in Creative Writing from Univ. of Wisconsin, Milwaukee, received his Master of Fine Arts in Writing from University of California, Irvine, and completed a year of Doctoral studies in English at Binghamton University.
-His play, "Things I’m Afraid Of," was scripted into a short film in 1992.
-His queer and disability themed poetry and literary nonfiction have been published, or are forthcoming, in a variety of journals and anthologies, including Cream City Review, The Jacaranda Review, Matador Review, Wordgathering: A Journal of Disability Poetry and Literature, Dickinson Review, South Coast Poetry Journal, The Alsop Review, Far East: Everything Just As It Is, The Radvocate, The James White Review, Assaracus, Lime Hawk, Easy Street Magazine, Temple University's TINGE Magazine, Embodied Effigies, and others.
+His queer and disability themed poetry and literary nonfiction have been published, or are forthcoming, in a variety of journals and anthologies, including Cream City Review, Matador Review, Wordgathering: A Journal of Disability Poetry and Literature, Dickinson Review, South Coast Poetry Journal, The Alsop Review, Far East: Everything Just As It Is, The Radvocate, The James White Review, Assaracus, Lime Hawk, Easy Street Magazine, Temple University's TINGE Magazine, Embodied Effigies, and others.
 His personal essay, “Clear,” about his pre-Prop 8 marriage to a torture survivor of electroconvulsive conversion therapy at the Battle Creek Sanitarium, was a 2014 finalist for Sundress Publication's Best of the Net.
-He currently co-coordinates the Creative Writing Program.
+He currently co-coordinates the Creative Writing Program and teaches Poetry Writing.

 DANIELA SOW is co-coordinator the Grossmont College Creative Writing Program and teaches English 126: Creative Writing.
 She received her Master’s of Fine Arts degree in Creative Writing (Poetry) from San Diego State University, and her Post-secondary Reading and Learning Certificate from California State University, Fullerton.
 Her poetry has been published in San Diego Poetry Annual, A Cappella Zoo, and Encompassing Seas.
 As a spoken word artist, Daniela has competed in the National Poetry Slam.
 She also coordinated events as VP of Publicity on the Greater San Diego Council of Teachers of English, celebrating and awarding talented young writers through the annual CATE Creative Writing Contests.